Carreau/phd-dissertation/parts/part5.rst

 While the use of particle tracking algorithms to measure vesicle motion in oocyte is possible, it remains a complex process especially as the vesicles may move outside the focal plane of the microscope.
-As a simple approach to measure the vesicle activity we decided to investigate the temporal variations of the bright field images in mouse oocyte.
+As a simple approach to measure the vesicle activity we decided to investigate the temporal variations of the bright field images in mouse oocytes.

 We can compute the time dependent difference between predefined region of interest (ROI) in an image series to see how fast the bright field images change.
-We can compare the result for wild type, Formin Knockout and MyosinVb dominant negative tail (:num:`Fig #decay-all`).
+Then we compare the result between wild type, Formin Knockout and MyosinVb dominant negative tails (:num:`Fig #decay-all`).